alda-lang/alda/player/doc/alda-osc-api.md

   Additional notes can be appended to the pattern by sending subsequent messages to that same address.
 If this is done in a separate bundle, the offset starts over at 0, i.e. the next note's offset would be 0, not 1500.

+  Note that the `/pattern/*` endpoints do NOT have an initial channel number parameter.
+This is because patterns can be shared between tracks, and thus, the notes and other events (e.g. volume and panning changes) in a pattern, do not have a channel number.
+Instead, a channel number is provided when a pattern is invoked, and that channel is used for all of the events in the pattern.

 * Redefine `foo`, changing the notes: